CommonBannannas/USDCN-project2_Traffic_Sign_Classifier/writeup_template.md

 ![alt text][image6]

 The model was able to correctly guess 8 of the 9 traffic signs, which gives an accuracy of 88%.
-This compares favorably to the accuracy on the test set of 0.94.
+This compared to the accuracy on the test set of 0.94 is expected.
+As Some of the images from the web may be difficult to classify because the 'No entry' sign picture is taken from a very unusual angle.
+The 'Ahead only' may also be a tricky one because the image was edited to fit the ratio of the rest of the images.

 #### 3. Top 5 softmax probabilities for each image along with the sign type of each probability.